Diving bell: History

 The diving bell is one of the earliest types of equipment for underwater work and exploration.
 Its use was first described by Aristotle in the 4th century BC: "they enable the divers to respire equally well by letting down a cauldron, for this does not fill with water, but retains the air, for it is forced straight down into the water."
-Recurring legends about Alexander the Great (including some versions of the Alexander Romance) tell he explored the sea in some closed vessel, lowered from his ships.
+There are apocryphal accounts of Alexander the Great (including some versions of the Alexander Romance), exploring underwater in an enclosed vessel, lowered from his ships.
 Their origin is hard to determine, but some of the earliest dated works are from the early Middle Ages.

-In 1535, Guglielmo de Lorena created and tested his own diving bell to explore a sunken vessel in a lake near Rome.
-De Lorena's diving bell only had space for enough oxygen for a few minutes however, the air in his diving bell was reported to last for one to two hours with the limiting factor being a diver's ability to withstand cold and fatigue, not lack of oxygen.
+In 1535, Guglielmo de Lorena built and tested a diving bell, to explore a sunken vessel in a lake near Rome.
+De Lorena's diving bell only had space for enough oxygen for a few minutes.
+However, the air in his diving bell was reported to last for one to two hours with the limiting factor being a diver's ability to withstand cold and fatigue, not lack of oxygen.
 The mechanism he used needed to keep the pressure inside the bell continuous, supply fresh air, and remove air exhaled by the diver.
-To accomplish this, it is believed that de Lorena used a method similar to what would later be Edmond Halley's 1691 design.
+To accomplish this, it is believed that de Lorena used a system similar to Edmond Halley's design, two and a half centuries later.

-In 1616, Franz Kessler designed an improved diving bell, making the bell reach the diver's ankles, and adding windows and a ballast to the bottom.
-This design no longer needed to be tethered to the surface, but it is unclear whether or not it was actually built.
+An improved, but possibly unbuilt, design from 1616 by Franz Kessler featured a bell covering a diver down to their ankles, and added windows and a ballast to the bottom.
+This design supposedly no longer needed to be tethered to the surface, although there is no evidence it was actually built.

 In 1642, John Winthrop reported one Edward Bendall building two large wooden barrels, weighted with lead and open at their bottoms, to salvage a ship Mary Rose which had exploded and sunk, blocking the harbor of Charlestown, Boston.
 Bendall undertook the work on condition that he be awarded all the value of the salvage should he succeed in unblocking the harbor, or half the value he could salvage if he could not.

 In 1658, Albrecht von Treileben was permitted to salvage the warship Vasa, which sank in Stockholm harbor on its maiden voyage in 1628.
 Between 1663 and 1665 von Treileben's divers were successful in raising most of the cannon, working from a diving bell.

 A diving bell is mentioned in the 1663 Ballad of Gresham College (stanza 16):